 More about the architecture of the exposition after the break.

-We have previously shared Plasma Studio’s amazing master plan [with Groundlab] for the exhibition – Flowing Gardens – which features the redevelopment of a large area of land that acts as a ‘synthesis of horticulture and technology where landscape and architecture converge at a sustainable and integral vision’.
+We have previously shared Plasma Studio’s amazing master plan for the exhibition – Flowing Gardens – which features the redevelopment of a large area of land that acts as a ‘synthesis of horticulture and technology where landscape and architecture converge at a sustainable and integral vision’.
 For the main themepPavilion, a dynamic geometric form that boasts irregular interfaces, the structure will showcase new achievements and products in horticulture and floriculture as well as new environmentally-friendly and energy-saving technologies and materials.

 Located at the Splendid Lake, the main botanic Greenhouse will mainly display rare plants and eco-landscapes from different regions of various climates in the world.
 The Greenhouse is situated at the intersection of many landscapes and offers a way to unite the varied exhibit into a cohesive whole.
 Built against mountains, the structure folds to perfectly match the topography.

 In addition to the Pavilion and the Greenhouse, the exhibition will include a 13 story-tall observation tower.
 The Chang’an Tower rests upon the Young Zhongnan Mountain, providing those who climb to the top a panoramic view of the whole site.
 The design of the tower blends the traditional square pagodas of the Sui and Tang Dynasties (581-907) with a contemporary vision.
 The tower’s light weight steel-frame construction is recyclable and environmentally friendly, while the safety glass on the roof creates the effect of a crystal rising in the mountains.
 The tower embodies the coexistence between nature and people from Chang’an in history, and this relationship is further embodied in a contemporary way.